 From Francie & Finch

-Then, drop by the shop and say hello, browse our in-store offerings and check out all of our upcoming events.
+Drop by the shop when you can to say hello, browse our in-store offerings and check out all of our upcoming events.

 Too much e-mail?
 Just click the unsubscribe link at the bottom of this newsletter.